 Related: How Do Food Expiration Dates Work, Anyway?

 7. Roast crickets like almonds.

-Don’t knock it til you try it.
-Just buy feeder crickets, give them a cleanse by feeding them oats for a week, freeze the pre-wing adults, pull off their legs, and roast them for a quick, cheap snack (we found 1,000 live feeder crickets for only $14.90 online).
+If you’re squeamish, look away because maybe on your list of food savings hacks, this won’t be one of ’em.
+But, seriously, don’t knock it til you try it.
+Just buy feeder crickets, give them a cleanse by feeding them oats for a week, freeze the pre-wing adults, pull off their legs, and roast them for a quick, cheap snack.
+We found 1,000 live feeder crickets for only $14.90 online.

 8. Weigh bagged produce for 10% savings.

 Ever wonder if every bag of apples weighs exactly 5 lbs.?
 Well actually, it doesn’t!
 The truth is, producers must fill the bag to at least 5 lbs., so it pays to weigh your bag to make sure you’re getting the most for your money.

 9. Buy tougher meats and ask your butcher to run them through the tenderizer.

 Make friends with your butcher, because they can save you a bunch of money.